weaselsmith/cis-92/README.md

-# cis-92
+# My CIS-92 Project

-Starter Code for CIS-92
+This repository has the starter code for CIS-92.